-Fenesta Open Nationals: Vaidehi, Zeel Desai move into semifinals
+Fenesta Open Nationals: Vaidehi, Zeel Desai Move Into Semifinals

-New Delhi, Oct 28 (IANS) Second seed Vaidehi Chaudhari was put through the wringer by Akanksha Nitture in the quarter-finals of the Fenesta Open tennis championship on Thursday.
+New Delhi: Second seed Vaidehi Chaudhari was put through the wringer by Akanksha Nitture in the quarter-finals of the Fenesta Open tennis championship on Thursday.
 At the end of an energy-sapping marathon contest, Vaidehi won 4-6, 6-2, 6-3 for her passage into the last four stage at the DLTA facility.

 By far, the seedings have held well in the women's draw.
 It was in the fitness of the championship there was one match where both the players teased, tormented and tested each other.
 In the end, Vaidehi showed better skills and fitness to pull through.